zenUnicorn/Python-Articles/README.md

 This is just a public repo where I document all my processes and my articles about the python programming language.

-So if this something you like and would love to contribute to, please feel free to **star** the repo and create a `pr`
+So if this something you like and would love to contribute to, please feel free to **star** the repo and create a `PR`

 ```python
 Hello World 👋